mrmichaelchapo-del/forumposter/Docs/about.md

 We will change the index.html or homepage at ANY time. we are not responsible for any security problems that you caused.

+## TOS

+this section is locked. go to terms.html to view this.

 ## Forking

 Yeah this uses MIT license